Background Check in Germany: What Employers Need to Know in 2026

 Across the EU — GDPR + new legal acts

-In addition to the GDPR, new legal acts expand the requirements: EBA-ESMA Joint Guidelines on Suitability 2024 (fit and proper across the EU), CRD VI (Capital Requirements Directive, from 2026), AMLR (Anti-Money-Laundering Regulation, from 2027), and the new AMLA (Frankfurt).
-For companies operating across the EU, this means uniform standards, but higher requirements for monitoring and documentation.
+In addition to the GDPR, new legal acts expand the requirements: EBA-ESMA Joint Guidelines on Suitability 2024 (fit-and-proper across the EU), CRD VI (Capital Requirements Directive, effective from 2026), AMLR (Anti-Money-Laundering Regulation, effective from 2027), and the new AMLA (Frankfurt).
+For companies operating across the EU, this means uniform standards, but higher expectations for monitoring and documentation.

 When is a background check mandatory?